jjvanzon/JJs-Reference-Architecture/layers.md

 The [business](#business-layer) layer can model of the functionality of a software program, but you generally don't see it.
 It defines the rules of the system.
 It is like the internal, mechanical parts.

-The [data](#data-layer) layer models and stores data.
+The [data](#data-layer) layer models and stores the data.
 It models functionality more passively: it does not really do anything on its own.
-It does not really process the data.
+It doesn't really process the data.
 It just stores it.

+### Connections Between Layers

 The [presentation](#presentation-layer) layer builds upon the [business](#business-layer) layer with user interface technology.

 The [business](#business-layer) layer uses the [data](#data-layer) layer to store the data.

+### Skipping Business Layer

 Sometimes the [presentation](#presentation-layer) layer skips the [business](#business-layer) layer, and uses the [data](#data-layer) layer directly, when the [business](#business-layer) layer would not really add any functionality, as represented with the dotted line in the [diagram](#3-layers)

+### Patterns

 The [data](#data-layer) layer may be programmed with mostly fixed patterns in this architecture.
-The [presentation](#presentation-layer) layer is mostly fixed patterns too.
+The [presentation](#presentation-layer) layer is mostly patterns too.
 The [business](#business-layer) layer can have patterns as well, but it gets a little more creative.
 If anything special needs to happen, it might be put in the [business](#business-layer) layer.

 Data Layer